nextgenusfs/amptk/README.md

 #### Assign Taxonomy:

-You can assign taxonomy to your OTUs using AMPtk, either using UTAX from USEARCH8.1 or using usearch_global.
+You can assign taxonomy to your OTUs using AMPtk, either using UTAX from USEARCH9 or using usearch_global.
 The databases require some initial setup before you can use the `amptk taxonomy` command.

 Issuing the `amptk taxonomy` command will inform you which databases have been properly configured as well as usage instructions:

 ```
 $ amptk taxonomy
 Usage:       amptk taxonomy <arguments>
-version:     0.8.0
+version:     0.10.0

 Description: Script maps OTUs to taxonomy information and can append to an OTU table (optional).
-By default the script
+             By default the script uses a hybrid approach, e.g. gets taxonomy information from
-             uses a hybrid approach, e.g. gets taxonomy information from SINTAX, UTAX, and global alignment hits from the larger
+             SINTAX, UTAX, and global alignment hits from the larger UNITE-INSD database, and
-             UNITE-INSD database, and then parses results to extract the most taxonomy information that it can at
+             then parses results to extract the most taxonomy information that it can.
-             'trustable' levels.
              SINTAX/UTAX results are used if BLAST-like search pct identity is less than 97%.
              If % identity is greater than 97%, the result with most taxonomy levels is retained.

 Arguments:   -f, --fasta         Input FASTA file (i.e. OTUs from amptk cluster) (Required)
              -i, --otu_table     Input OTU table file (i.e. otu_table from amptk cluster)
              -o, --out           Base name for output file.
 Default: amptk-taxonomy.<method>.txt
              -d, --db            Select Pre-installed database [ITS1, ITS2, ITS, 16S, LSU, COI].
 Default: ITS2
              -m, --mapping_file  QIIME-like mapping file
              -t, --taxonomy      Taxonomy calculated elsewhere.
 2 Column file.
              --method            Taxonomy method.
 Default: hybrid [utax, sintax, usearch, hybrid,   							   rdp, blast]
              --fasta_db          Alternative database of fasta sequenes to use for global 									   alignment.
              --utax_db           UTAX formatted database.
 Default: ITS2.udb [See configured DB's 							    below]
              --utax_cutoff       UTAX confidence value threshold.
 Default: 0.8 [0 to 0.9]
              --usearch_db        USEARCH formatted database.
 Default: USEARCH.udb
              --usearch_cutoff    USEARCH threshold percent identity.
 Default 0.7
              --sintax_cutoff     SINTAX confidence value threshold.
 Default: 0.8 [0 to 0.9]
              -r, --rdp           Path to RDP Classifier.
 Required if --method rdp
              --rdp_db            RDP Classifer DB set. [fungalits_unite, fungalits_warcup. 									   fungallsu, 16srrna]
              --rdp_cutoff        RDP Classifer confidence value threshold.
 Default: 0.8 [0 to 1.0]
              --local_blast       Local Blast database (full path) Default: NCBI remote nt database
              --tax_filter        Remove OTUs from OTU table that do not match filter, i.e. Fungi 							    to keep only fungi.
              -u, --usearch       USEARCH executable.
 Default: usearch9
+             --debug             Keep intermediate files
 ```

 And then you can use the `amptk taxonomy` command to assign taxonomy to your OTUs as well as append them to your OTU table as follows: